Specs / Specs

 PieceRoleUsed by

-Dispatcher WorkerSingle receiver for both modes.
-See 01-architecture § Dispatcher Worker.both
+Dispatcher WorkerSingle receiver for all three modes — fetch() for Action / Webhook, scheduled() for Schedule.
+See 01-architecture § Dispatcher Worker.all

 FlareDispatch GitHub AppOwns the check-runs API token (writes results back).
-In Webhook mode, also the trigger source.both for callback; Webhook mode for trigger
+In Webhook mode, also the trigger source.
+In Schedule mode, the JWT that enumerates targets.all for callback; Webhook mode for trigger; Schedule mode for enumeration

 openhackersclub/flare-dispatch-actionComposite Action — HMAC-signs the body, POSTs the dispatch, then exits or polls.Action mode only

 Installing only the GHA Action still requires the App (for check-run writes).
-Running only Webhook mode does not require the Action.
+Webhook mode and Schedule mode do not require the Action.
+Schedule mode requires the App for both the check-run callback and target enumeration, but no webhook delivery — so it needs neither HMAC_SECRET nor GITHUB_WEBHOOK_SECRET.

 Action mode